-- Enterprise, Education & Technology (71% and 72% of revenue for the year ended December 31, 2022 and 2021, respectively): Our EE&T segment represents revenues from all of our products, industry solutions for education customers, and Media Services (except for M&T customers), as well as associated professional services for those offerings. - Media & Telecom (29% and 28% of revenue for the year ended December 31, 2022 and 2021, respectively): Our M&T segment primarily represents revenues from our TV Solution and Media Services sold to media and telecom customers.
+- Enterprise, Education & Technology (71% of revenue for the year ended December 31, 2023 and 2022): Our EE&T segment represents revenues from all of our products, industry solutions for education customers, and Media Services (except for M&T customers), as well as associated professional services for those offerings. - Media & Telecom (29% of revenue for the year ended December 31, 2023 and 2022): Our M&T segment primarily represents revenues from our TV Solution and Media Services sold to media and telecom customers.